by Vadim Pokhlebkin

 You might think that in extremely emotional markets -- which cryptos have been lately -- Elliott waves may lose effectiveness.
 Yet as a rule, the more emotional the market is, the clearer the wave patterns become.
 With Ripple and Litecoin nibbling at the heels of the current two market leaders, we don't see these emotions subsiding any time soon.

 EWI's FX analysts provide intraday and daily cryptocurrency coverage.
 Investors who follow and trade Bitcoin, Ethereum and Litecoin can see what is most likely to happen next -- on multiple degrees and in both directions.

 Most traders get run over by big market swings.
 High volatility markets like Bitcoin present plenty of risks—and plenty of opportunities.
 EWI’s analysts keep their vigilant eyes on the waves, on the lookout for moves most people won’t see coming.
 Will they call every move?
 Of course not, no forecasting service does.
-But for traders excited to enter these waters, there is no better perspective available to make sense of the cryptocurrency market.
+But for traders excited to enter these waters, there is no better perspective available to make sense of the crypto market.